 What's the Background?

 The Livestock Mandatory Reporting Act (LMRA) of 1999 established a program of information on the marketing of cattle, swine, lambs and products from those animals.
 Twice daily mandatory price reports published by the U.S. Department of Agriculture include information on pricing, contracting for purchase, supply-and-demand conditions for livestock, livestock production and livestock products.
-Today, less than 3 percent of all hogs are sold at terminal markets; furthermore, the number of hogs sold under some sort of market contract continues to increase.
-These changes have prompted modifications to Mandatory Price Reporting…For more on these changes click here.
+Today, less than 3 percent of all hogs are sold at terminal markets.
+Furthermore, the number of hogs sold under some sort of market contract continues to increase.
+These changes have prompted modifications to Mandatory Price Reporting…For more click here.

 Why Does It Matter to Our Producers?

 Pork producers need a transparent, accurate and timely national market reporting system to make knowledge-based business decisions about selling their hogs.
 Mandatory Price Reporting offers market information on pricing, contracting for purchase and supply-and-demand conditions for hogs, all of which enhance market transparency.

 NPPC supports timely reauthorization of the Livestock Mandatory Reporting Act.
 Timely and accurate information is important for a competitive market to function effectively.
 NPPC opposes any new legislation or regulations that restrict marketing opportunities or interventions in hog markets unless such actions address a clear, unequivocal instance of market failure or abuse of market power.